-Tennis Warehouse selected the best performing 2021 shoe models in various categories based on customer and playtester reviews.
+Tennis Warehouse selected the best performing women’s and men’s 2021 tennis shoe models in various categories based on customer and playtester reviews.
 Eventually it all comes down to personal preference, your needs and what you’re looking for in footwear.
 The overview below aims to help you by rating the shoes based on durability, support, lightness, comfort, and value.

-Shopping links in this article are affiliate links, meaning that I will earn a commission if you purchase something through those links, while there will be absolutely no additional cost to you.
+Shopping links in this article are affiliate links, meaning that I will earn a commission if you purchase men’s or women’s tennis shoes through those links, while there will be absolutely no additional cost to you.

 Created with feedback from Novak Djokovic, the Asics Court FF 2s are faster and more comfortable than most shoes.
 Their level of support, traction and stability suits players at all levels.
 For detailed information about this model, read TW’s in-depth review.

-This women’s-only model, formerly known as the Adidas Stella Barricade Boost, blends fashion with functionality, offering the most responsive cushioning paired with a double-layer Primeknit upper making it ultra breathable and comfortable.
+These tennis shoes for women, formerly known as the Adidas Stella Barricade Boost, blend fashion with functionality, offering the most responsive cushioning paired with a double-layer Primeknit upper making it ultra breathable and comfortable.
 The seamless bootee design offers step-in comfort.
-The Torsion system provides stability to aggressive movers, while the Boost cushioning keeps the shoes feeling responsive through long court sessions.
+The Torsion system provides stability to aggressive movers, while the Boost cushioning keeps these women’s tennis shoes feeling responsive through long court sessions.